Pseudoreflections on Prym Varieties: Involutions

+For $g=5$, the same analysis holds, but the ramified Prym map is only generically injective, and by \cite{NO}, it actually has fibers of positive dimension. \end{proof}

-\begin{corollary} The degree of the generic fiber of $\cP_g|_{\cR\cF_{g,3}}$ is at most 15. \end{corollary} \begin{proof} We have already seen at the beginning of Subsection~\ref{sec:g=2} that an element of the image of $\cP_g|_{\cR\cF_{g,3}}$ depends on a tuple $(F,L,B,\eta_1)$.
-For a general $F$, $L$ and $B$, we have that the Prym variety associated to the double cover is simple by the previous Lemma.
-This implies that for a general $(P,\Xi)$ in the image of $\cP_g|_{\cR\cF_{g,3}}$, we have an isogeny $P\simeq E\times Z$, where $E$ is an elliptic curve and $Z$ is simple, and therefore the only possible pseudoreflection here is multiplication by $-1$ on $E$ and the identity on $Z$.
-Therefore, the different possibilities for constructing $P$ from a curve $(C,\eta)$ depend only on the choice of $\eta_1$ among the nontrivial $2$-torsion points of $JF$, thus among $15$ possibilities. \end{proof}
+\begin{corollary} The degree of the general fiber of $\cP_g|_{\cR\cF_{g,3}}$ is at most $15\cdot 2^{2g-4}$. \end{corollary} \begin{proof} We have already seen at the beginning of Subsection~\ref{sec:g=2} that an element of the image of $\cP_g|_{\cR\cF_{g,3}}$ depends on a tuple $(F,L,B,\eta_1)$.
+For a general $F$, $L$ and $B$, we have that the Prym variety associated to the double cover is simple by \autoref{Prym_simple}.
+This implies that for a general $(P,\Xi)$ in the image of $\cP_g|_{\cR\cF_{g,3}}$, we have an isogeny $P\simeq E\times Z$, where $E$ is an elliptic curve and $Z$ is simple.
+Note that this implies that $E$ is the only elliptic curve lying on $P$, since any other elliptic curve $F$ would induce a non-zero homomorphism $(f,g):F\to E\times Z$.
+Since the image of $g$ would be isogenous to $F$ if $g\neq 0$, then by the simplicity of $Z$, we have that necessarily $g=0$ and so $F=E$.
+Given that $P$ is in the image of $\cP_g|_{\cR\cF_{g,3}}$, it necessarily contains a pseudoreflection.
+On the other hand, since a pseudoreflection on an abelian variety of dimension $g-1$ must have $-1$ as an eigenvalue with multiplicity $1$ and $1$ as an eigenvalue with multiplicity $g-2$, and since the only codimension $1$ abelian subvariety of $P$ is $Z$, the only possible pseudoreflection in this case is given by multiplication by $-1$ on $E$ and the identity on $Z$.
+This implies that the given pseudoreflection is unique.
+Therefore, the different possibilities for constructing $P$ from a curve $(C,\eta)$ depend on the choice of $\eta_1$ among the nontrivial $2$-torsion points of $JF$ and on the coverings of degree $2$ of $Z$ as in the proof of Theorem \ref{RFg3}.
+Hence, we obtain the bound in the statement. \end{proof}